Ya Ho Wha 13: Music after Father's death

-Ya Ho Wha 13's Music Today
+Legacy

-The original LP pressings of all incarnations of Ya Ho Wha 13 are now very rare and valued highly by music collectors; the albums Contraction and Expansion are especially sought-after.
+The original LP pressings of all incarnations of Ya Ho Wha 13 are now very rare and valued highly by music collectors; the albums Contraction and Expansion are especially sought after.
 All or Nothing at All and Yodship are possibly the rarest, though considered somewhat less musically accessible.

 Sky Saxon, singer of the seminal garage band The Seeds collaborated with Japanese label Captain Trip Records in 1998 to produce a deluxe 13-CD box set entitled God and Hair, including CD reissues of the original Source Family records and some unreleased material.

 In 2002, The Source Foundation Corp LLC/Source.Org was created, and is currently not affiliated with the remaining members of YaHoWha13, nor involved with present musical endeavors.

-Swordfish Records in the UK, in collaboration with The Source Foundation Corp LLC remastered and released some of the Higher Key Record Catalog as both limited pressing LPs and CDs.
+Swordfish Records in the UK, in collaboration with The Source Foundation Corp LLC, remastered and released some of the Higher Key Record Catalog as both limited pressing LPs and CDs.
 This includes, Penetration, I'm Going to Take You Home (Lovers/Chariot), and To the Principles for the Children.
 In the summer of 2009, Drag City Records released Magnificence in the Memory, rare cuts of YaHoWha13 from the archives of the Source Foundation.

-In 2007, the three surviving members of YaHoWha13 (Sunflower, Octavius and Djin) were invited by Isis Aquarian and Jodi Wille of Process to play in Los Angeles for their Source Book coming out event the untold story of "Father Yod, Yahowha13 and the Source Family".
+In 2007, the three surviving members of YaHoWha13 (Sunflower, Octavius, and Djin) were invited by Isis Aquarian and Jodi Wille of Process to play in Los Angeles for their Source Book coming out event, the untold story of "Father Yod, Ya Ho Wha 13 and the Source Family".
 This was the first time they had played together in 33 years.
 This led to their first recording of Sonic Portation (Prophase Music).
 YaHoWha13 made several appearances in Los Angeles and San Francisco.

-In 2009, YaHoWha13 played to packed houses with much enthusiasm on the East Coast, and in Canada.
-They are currently working on their new live/studio album, and appeared at The South by SouthWest Music Festival in Austin, Texas, in Spring of 2010 - playing with experimental psychedelic bands The Acid Mothers Temple and Plastic Crimewave Sound.
+In 2009, Ya Ho Wha 13 played on the East Coast and in Canada.
+They are currently working on their new live/studio album, and appeared at The South by SouthWest Music Festival in Austin, Texas, in spring of 2010 - playing with experimental psychedelic bands The Acid Mothers Temple and Plastic Crimewave Sound.